italoguasti/italoguasti/README.md

 <br>
 I currently work with React.js and am looking for an adventure in Data Science.
 <br>
-Some of his hobbies are Running, CrossFit and Swimming.</p>
+Some of my hobbies are Running, CrossFit and Swimming.</p>

 <h3 align="left">Connect with me</h3>
 <p align="left">